Preston and District Pool League – League Regulations – 2026 Summer League

 ii.
 The first team to win six frames wins and the match is won.

 iv.
-In the semi-finals and finals, the sides flip a coin to decide who picks their player first for the first frame first then both sides alternate picking their player first
+In the Final, the sides flip a coin to decide who picks their player first for the first frame first then both sides alternate picking their player first

 v.
 Later Rounds Eligibility: All Players involved in the Quarter Finals, Semi-Finals and Finals of the League Cup and League Shield must have played in 3 league matches prior to the Scheduled Calendar Date of the Quarter Finals for the relevant competition.